Panaeolus cinctulus: Habitat and formation

+According to American mycologist David Arora, P. cinctulus is the most common psilocybin mushroom in California.

-It has also been sighted in Melbourne, Australia, Central Queensland, Australia Belgium and The Czech Republic.
+It has also been sighted in Melbourne, Australia, Central Queensland, Australia Belgium and the Czech Republic.

 Legality

 The legal status of psilocybin mushrooms varies worldwide.
 Psilocybin and psilocin are listed as Class A (United Kingdom) or Schedule I (US) drugs under the United Nations 1971 Convention on Psychotropic Substances.
 The possession and use of psilocybin mushrooms, including P. cinctulus, is therefore prohibited by extension.
 However, in many national, state, and provincial drug laws, there is a great deal of ambiguity about the legal status of psilocybin mushrooms and the spores of these mushrooms.
 Panaeolus cinctulus is mildly psychoactive.

-Neurological effects

-Psilocybin is similar in structure to the neurotransmitter serotonin, which is involved in or associated with mood regulation, appetite, sleep, learning and the cardiovascular system among others.
-Thus psilocybin may disrupt the actions of serotonin, accounting for its effects such as restlessness, increased heart rate, and inability to concentrate.

-Baeocystin is a psilocybin mushroom alkaloid and analog of psilocybin.
-It is found as a minor compound in most psilocybin mushrooms together with psilocybin, norbaeocystin, and psilocin.
-Baeocystin is a N-demethylated derivative of psilocybin, and a phosphorylated derivative of 4-HO-NMT (4-hydroxy-N-methyltryptamine).
-Baeocystin produces similar, if not almost exactly the same effects of psilocin.